-(B) Basis of Measurement
+(b) Basis of measurement

-The financial statements have been prepared on the historical cost basis except as disclosed in Note 2 to the financial statements.
+The financial statements have been prepared on the historical cost basis other than as disclosed in Note 2 to the financial statements.

-(C) Functional and Presentation Currency
+(c) Functional and presentation currency

 These financial statements are presented in Ringgit Malaysia ("RM"), which is the Company's functional currency.
-All financial information is presented in RM.
+All financial information is presented in RM, unless otherwise stated.

-(D) Use of Estimates and Judgements
+(d) Use of estimates and judgements